Refinery v. Redesign

 On Mix Bus Processing

-Mix Bus Processing is an entirely different discipline.
+Mix bus processing is an entirely different discipline.
 While often employed in conjunction with or at the mastering stage, mix bus processing reshapes the internal balance of a song.
 It changes relationships between elements, altering the song's identity.
-One can pull the vocal forward or tuck it back, enhance or relax a song’s groove, impart harmonic saturation, widen the sides, fatten up or thin out the mid channel.
+One can pull the vocal forward or tuck it back, enhance or relax a song's groove, add harmonic saturation, widen the sides, fatten or thin the mid channel.
 These are creative decisions attempting to change what the song is, not attempts to refine or reveal what the song already was.

 The distinction between these two processes is not about which tools are employed.
 Equalizers and dynamics processors (compressors, expanders, limiters) are fundamental to both mastering and mix bus processing.
 The question is what happens to the song's identity when the processing is complete.
 If the production team listens to the master and hears the same song, refined and translated and more intentional, that's mastering.
 If they hear that a quality of the mix has been added, removed, or obviously changed, that's mix bus processing.
 It is not the tool, but rather the outcome, that determines which process one is performing.

 This is inherently a judgment call that deserves a bit of attention.
 A mixer might notice a change that the artist would never catch.
 Two mastering engineers might draw the line in different places on the same song.
-The sensitivity of the listener, the monitoring environment in which the comparison between final mix and in-progress master takes place, the genre conventions that inform what qualifies as a "noticeable" change: all of these introduce subjectivity.
+The sensitivity of the listener, the monitoring environment in which the comparison takes place, the genre conventions that inform what counts as a "noticeable" change: all of these introduce subjectivity.
 That is acceptable and expected.
 The problem isn't disagreement about where the line falls.
-The problem is ignorance of the line’s existence.
+The problem is not knowing that the line exists.

 When the distinction gets lost, things go wrong in subtle ways.

 A mastering engineer develops a process-first workflow, reaching for the same mid/side processors, the same automation patterns, regardless of whether the song calls for it, and stops hearing each song on its own terms.
+The music gets split into components and technical problems, so the engineer loses contact with the song as a whole emotional experience.
 Or the mix engineer gets a master back and the vocal balance has shifted in a direction they never intended, and now there's a difficult conversation that could have happened before the work was done instead of after.
-Or worse still, the artist approved a mix they loved and receives a master that sounds different in ways they can't articulate, and their trust in the production process erodes.
+Or the artist approved a mix they loved and receives a master that sounds different in ways they can't confidently articulate, and their trust in the production process erodes.

-None of these are catastrophic outcomes, but all of them are avoidable.
+None of these outcomes are catastrophic, but they are all entirely avoidable.

 In Practice